suit-wg/information-model/draft-ietf-suit-information-model.md

 ## Class ID {#element-class-id}

 A device "Class" is a set of different device types that can accept the same firmware update without modification.
-Class IDs MUST be unique within the scope of a Vendor ID.
+It thereby allows devices to determine applicability of a firmware in an unambiguous way.
+Class IDs must be unique within the scope of a Vendor ID.
 This is to prevent similarly, or identically named devices colliding in their customer's infrastructure.

 Recommended practice is to use {{RFC4122}} version 5 UUIDs with as much information as necessary to define firmware compatibility.
 Possible information used to derive the class UUID includes: